 The time has come to stand up for the GPL.

 In March, Conservancy announced Christoph Hellwig's lawsuit against VMware in Germany.
-Help us meet our anonymous match to support Conservancy's and Christoph's efforts in this area by becoming a Conservancy supporter or donating via the link on the right.
+Support Conservancy's and Christoph's efforts in this area by becoming a Conservancy supporter or donating via the link on the right.

 We were told to ask nicely and repeatedly, so we did.